vanilla-friendly-datapacks/rotation-wrench/README.md

 Download the latest release from [here][latest] and put the zip file into the `datapacks` folder of your Minecraft world.

+## Uninstallation

+To uninstall the datapack, run the `zerotask:rotation_wrench/uninstall` function and remove the datapack from your world save.
+Afterwards, run `reload`.

 ## Crafting

 Currently, crafting is yet not implemented and the item can only be obtained by invoking `function zerotask:rotation_wrench/admin/give`.